What’s here – Christmas, Covid latest, Events Diary,

 Please do not to attend the service if you have:

-If you do decide to come to church you will find that we’ve had to make some changes to keep everyone safe.
+If you do decide to come to church you will find that these are the current measures we are taking to keep everyone safe.

 Here is an outline of what you can expect when you arrive at church.